Let’s look at the key reasons that are pushing Amphenol Corporation (APH) to new highs - News Daemon

 Sponsored

 Technology Sector giant saw their annual sales surged by 12.50% over the last five years.
-Company’s average yearly earnings per share was noted 22.10% at the time writing.
+When this article was written, the company’s average yearly earnings per share was at 22.10%.
 With a float of $591.63 million, this company’s outstanding shares have now reached $595.10 million.

 The firm has a total of 91000 workers.
 Let’s measure their productivity.
 In terms of profitability, gross margin is +31.91, operating margin of +20.66, and the pretax margin is +19.55.